-For those of you who may be skeptical, I realize the combo of everything may sound a little odd, but trust me- it’s terribly delicious.
+For those of you who may be skeptical, this combo of everything may sound a little odd, but trust me- it’s delicious.
 This recipe is much closer to a fruit salad than a traditional kale salad, but an open mind will go very far when enjoying this unorthodox dish.

-You can use any type of fruit you'd like, but I recommend staying with the banana, as it makes a lovely base for this salad with its slight sweetness and silky texture.
+You can use any fruit you'd like, but it's recommended to go with the banana, as it makes a lovely base for this salad with its slight sweetness and silky texture.
 Try adding grapes, blueberries, mango, kiwi, or even cherries.
 The combinations of variations on this fruity kale salad are truly limitless!

 - For the Salad: